4 strategies for empty nesters

 Above all, enjoy it.
 Empty nesting can bring mixed emotions, but try to remember that it’s the culmination of everything you’ve worked for to help your children succeed.
 Take the opportunity to discover new hobbies, pursue new interests and maybe even continue your education using an overfunded 529 plan.
 (Consult with a planner on how you can do this.)
 It’s a new chapter for you, and it’s time to focus on planning for the retirement you want.

-The information regarding estate planning should not be construed as tax or legal advice and is for general informational purposes only.
 Neither Edelman Financial Engines nor its affiliates offer tax or legal advice.
-Interested parties are strongly encouraged to include your qualified tax and/or legal professionals in these discussions and decisions to help determine the best options for your particular circumstances.
+Interested parties are strongly encouraged to seek advice from your qualified tax and/or legal professionals to help determine the best options for your particular circumstances.